SweetBeatsA/memorly/README.md

 The biggest difference between *Quizlet* and **Gatorlet** will be the price.
 Currently, *Quizlet* is only providing limited features for those who use it freely, while **Gatorlet** will have all features available for free.
 We believe that every user is valuable since they could be a student, instructor, or friend.
 Therefore, we will minimize the profit that the service takes to maximize the user experience.
 That being said, **Gatorlet** will have limited features when compared with the full version of *Quizlet*.

 Some features we hope to implement include sorting the order of concepts alphabetically or choosing to shuffle them.
+Another is having a home page with folders for different sets of flashcards.
+And some others which could be implemented if time permits is an interface to print a set of flashcards, and possibly add flashcard libraries from Quizlet or the internet.

 ### Members